-This Comprehensive Wellness test measures your sensitivity to the following:
+This comprehensive Regular Food Intolerance Test Kit measures your sensitivity to the following:

 - 10 Environmental Chemicals